saashqdev/saashq_docker/docs/port-based-multi-tenancy.md

 Notes:

 - Above setup will expose `site1.local`, `site2.local`, `site3.local` on port `8080`, `8081`, `8082` respectively.
-- Change `site1.local` to site name to serve from bench.
+- Change `site1.local` to site name to serve from wrench.
 - Change the `BACKEND` and `SOCKETIO` environment variables as per your service names.
 - Make sure `sites:` volume is available as part of yaml.